greencloud/BitURL/README.md

 Requirements: This program uses Codeigniter 3.1.11

-1. Download and extract BitURL-Setup-v.1.0.zip
+1. Download the files in your desktop: $ git clone https://github.com/greencloud/BitURL.git

 2. Copy all the essential files in the **application** folder to their designated folders in your Codeigniter application